Darien, Connecticut: Infrastructure

-Emergency services
+Emergency

-Ambulance service
+Ambulance

-An ambulance service, known as "Darien EMS – Post 53" is the only ambulance service in the nation staffed and run entirely by high school student volunteers, covers one of the deadliest stretches of Interstate 95, and responds to over 1,500 emergency calls annually.
-The Explorer post is chartered under the Connecticut Yankee Council, and is considered a scouting unit.
+An ambulance service, known as "Darien EMS – Post 53" is the only ambulance service in the nation run by high school student volunteers and responds to over 1,500 emergency calls annually.
 The service provides emergency care at no cost to the patient, funded entirely by private donations from town residents.
-Teenagers are allowed to perform patient care due to the fact that Connecticut is one of the few states in the nation which allows emergency medical technicians to be certified at age 16.
+Teenagers are allowed to perform patient care because Connecticut is one of the few states in the nation which allows emergency medical technicians to be certified at age 16.
+Paramedics are contracted from Stamford EMS for advanced life support, and the "young adults" respond alongside adult supervisors.

-Students start training while they are in their freshman year of high school.
-They are elected by current members of Post and then they continue their training supervised by trained adults, Post 53 lets in 20 teenagers a year to join the crew, and includes boys and girls.

-Fire Department
+Fire

-The town of Darien is protected by three independent all-volunteer fire departments in three fire districts.
+Darien is protected by three all-volunteer fire departments: Darien Fire Department, Noroton Fire Department, and Noroton Heights Fire Department.

-Police Department

-The Darien Police Department is composed of 51 sworn officers, 18 traffic agents, 12 civilian employees and is headquartered at 25 Hecker Avenue in Darien, CT.
-The Department maintains a fleet of 30 vehicles which includes 13 marked patrol units, a motorcycle, a 27-foot SAFEboat, a special services vehicle, undercover vehicles and administrative vehicles.
-The Department acts as the Public Safety Answering Point for all 911 and non-emergency Police, Fire and medical-related calls within the Town of Darien, CT.